Paul A. Baran: Life and work

-Baran was born as Saul Baran in Mykolaiv, Imperial Russia, on August 30, 1909.
+Baran was born as Saul Baran in Mykolaiv, Imperial Russia, to a Jewish family, on August 30, 1909.
 His father, a Menshevik, left Russia for Vilnius, Lithuania in 1917.
-From Vilna the Baran family moved to Berlin, and then, in 1925 back to Moscow, but Paul stayed in Germany to finish his secondary school.
+From Vilna the Baran family moved to Berlin, and then in 1925 back to Moscow, but Paul stayed in Germany to finish his secondary school.
 In 1926 he attended the Plekhanov Institute in Moscow.
-He left again for Germany in 1928 accepting an appointment as an assistant on agricultural research with his advisor, Dr. Friedrich Pollock.
-Baran remained in Germany associated with the Frankfurt School Institute for Social Research.
-He received the Diplom-Volkswirt (graduate degree in political economy, equivalent to a master's degree) in 1931 from the Schlesische Friedrich-Wilhelm University of Breslau.
-He next wrote a dissertation under Emil Lederer on economic planning, and received his PhD from the University of Berlin in 1933.
-During these years in Germany, he met Rudolf Hilferding, author of Finance Capital and wrote under the pen name of Alexander Gabriel for the German Social Democratic Party journal Die Gesellschaft.
+He left again for Germany in 1928, accepting an appointment as an assistant on agricultural research with his advisor, Dr. Friedrich Pollock.
+In his formative years in the 1920s, Baran studied Marxist doctrine and joined socialist youth groups.

+He remained in Germany and was associated with the Frankfurt School Institute for Social Research.
+He then received a Diplom-Volkswirt (graduate degree in political economy, equivalent to a master's degree) in 1931 from the Schlesische Friedrich-Wilhelms-Universität zu Breslau.
+While in Breslau, he participated in the fight against rising Hitlerism by speaking at trade union meetings, authoring articles and leaflets, and giving radio broadcasts.
+Under the guidance of Emil Lederer, Baran completed his dissertation on economic planning and received a PhD in April 1933 from the University of Berlin.
+Earlier that year, he met with noted Marxist economist Rudolf Hilferding, author of Finance Capital.
+During this time, Baran was writing articles under the pen name of "Alexander Gabriel" (reportedly to protect his parents in the USSR) for the German Social Democratic Party journal Die Gesellschaft.
-After the Nazi regime took power, Baran fled to Paris and then back to the USSR, and then to Vilnius, Lithuania.
-With the Molotov–Ribbentrop Pact and just before the Nazi invasion of Poland he emigrated to the US, where he enrolled at Harvard and received a master's degree.
-Short of funds, he left the PhD program and worked for the Brookings Institution and then for the Office of Price Administration and then the Office of Strategic Services.
-He worked under John Kenneth Galbraith at the Strategic Bombing Survey traveling to post-war Germany and Japan.
-Baran then worked for the United States Department of Commerce and lectured at George Washington University.
-He then worked for the Federal Reserve Bank of New York before resigning to join academia.

-He married Elena Djatschenko, had a son Nicholas but soon divorced.
-Baran had his academic career in the United States, teaching at Stanford University from 1949.
-From 1949, he was an active participant in the formulation of editorial ideas and opinions in Monthly Review magazine edited by Paul Sweezy and Leo Huberman.
-Baran visited Cuba in 1960 along with Sweezy and Huberman, and was greatly inspired.
-In 1962 he revisited Moscow, Iran, and Yugoslavia.
-In his last years he worked on Monopoly Capital with Sweezy.
-He died from a heart attack in 1964 before it was completed by Sweezy.
-He is associated with the Neo-Marxian economics.